ufmg-smite/carcara/carcara/src/checker/compression/README.md

 1. Some functions, like `add_node` and `find` are recursive.
 This may be a problem because the program can run out of memory (`find` is probably ok because it is short and it probably will not be called many time recursively).
 1. The program still does not support subproofs.
 In function like `binary_resolution_from_old`, the new commands are added in the subproof with index 0, the proof itself.
 This has to be changed.
 1. Results are not properly parsed.
 Functions like `binary_resolution_with_unit` call the function `binary_resolution`, that can return an error.
 But this is not properly parsed.
 Besides that, functions like `get_pivots` may panic and this may not be the best way to deal with problems.
+1. Running some checks on the test_examples showed that there may be problems with the `get_pivots` function.
+Also it cannot handle resolutions made from more than two parents.
 1. The program was not properly tested.
-There are no unit tests and it was only tested with the example from the paper.
-It is urgent to make more tests.
-And the code was not reviewed by anyone.